LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 JSON file in the "functions", "vkGetDeviceProcAddr" node (Linux/Windows); 2) it is named "vkGetDeviceProcAddr"; 3) it is "<layerName>GetDeviceProcAddr" (Android).
-- A layer's vkGetInstanceProcAddr function (irregardless of it's name) must return the local entry points for all instance level Vulkan commands it intercepts.
+- A layer's vkGetInstanceProcAddr function (regardless of its name) must return the local entry points for all instance level Vulkan commands it intercepts.
 At a minimum, this includes vkGetInstanceProcAddr and vkCreateInstance.
-- A layer's vkGetDeviceProcAddr function (irregardless of it's name) must return the entry points for all device level Vulkan commands it intercepts.
+- A layer's vkGetDeviceProcAddr function (regardless of its name) must return the entry points for all device level Vulkan commands it intercepts.
 At a minimum, this includes vkGetDeviceProcAddr and vkCreateDevice.
 - There are no requirements on the names of the intercepting functions a layer implements except those listed above for vkGetInstanceProcAddr and vkGetDeviceProcAddr.